ertgl/cx-tagged-template/README.md

 #### Built-in Operators

-Respecting the minimalist nature of the language, the following built-in operators are provided:
+Respecting the minimalist nature of the language, a small set of operators is provided to handle the most essential tasks.
+These operators are:

+- [`discard`](./src/operators/discard.ts): Clears the stack.
+It can be used for comments or debugging purposes.
 - [`emit`](./src/operators/emit.ts): Emits the string values in the stack to the renderer, then clears the stack for the next operations.
 - [`test`](./src/operators/test.ts): Works as a conditional operator, removing values from the stack based on the last value.
-- [`discard`](./src/operators/discard.ts): Clears the stack.
-It can be used for comments or debugging purposes.

 #### Implicit Operators